 Note 4: Reset attempts with a fault condition present will cause a new fault.
-This will be logged into the the fault history (F085 - F093) and may overwrite previous fault records.
-Line Loss Trip (see F051) will automatically reset and is not included in this list.
+This will be logged into the fault history (F085 - F093) and may overwrite previous fault records.

 Table 5.6.8.b: Faults Selected for Auto-Restart